BenedictOuma/Bank_Loan_Analysis/Readme.md

 ---

-## 🎯 Project Objectives
+## Project Objectives

-The main objectives of this analysis are:
+The main objectives of this analysis were to:

-1. *Do higher credit scores lead to more approvals?*
+1. *Determine whether higher credit scores lead to more approvals.*
-2. *How does home ownership affect loan status?*
+2. *Show home ownership affect loan status.*
-3. *Is there a connection between bankruptcies or tax liens and loan rejections?*
+3. *Show the connection between bankruptcies or tax liens and loan rejections.*

 ---

-## 🔎 Methodology
+## Methodology

 Using Power BI, data was cleaned and visualized through:
 - Bar charts and pie charts to show approval ratios across groups